 What You Need To Know:

-- Try to space out your protein intake so you are consuming at least 30 grams per meal and per snack.
+- Try to space out your protein intake so you are consuming around 20-30 grams per meal and per snack.

 - Naturally protein-rich foods include: eggs, nuts, lean meats, yogurt, milk, cheese, tuna, salmon, anchovies, beans, nut butters, and quinoa.